callidaria/stroemungsabriss/README.md

 - removing all planning and progression scripts from repo
 - reconceptualizing the basic menu colour scheme
 - new dynamic shader program concept
-- new renderer code structure [DEV]
+- new renderer code structure
+- readable menu code

 ### fixes:
 - FIXED: title animation leaks into camera view when not desired